spring-projects/spring-integration-aws/README.md

 ````

 Where you should specify the port on which you have ran the Dynalite service.
-Also you can use for you testing purpose a copy of `org.springframework.integration.aws.DynamoDbLocalRunning` in the `/test` directory of this project.
+Also you can use for your testing purpose a copy of `org.springframework.integration.aws.DynamoDbLocalRunning` in the `/test` directory of this project.

+Starting with _version 2.0_, the ``DynamoDbMetaDataStore` can be configured with the `timeToLive` option to enable the [DynamoDB TTL][] feature.
+The `TTL` attribute is added to each item with the value based on the sum of current time and provided `timeToLive` in seconds.
+If the provided `timeToLive` value is non-positive, the TTL functionality is disable on the table.

 ## Amazon Kinesis